 Critical thinking skills demonstrate that a project manager is so familiar with the processes and parts of a project that they can use that knowledge to see areas of improvement and adapt accordingly.

 No project manager works in a vacuum — they will have to work with a team of people and reach out to vendors and clients.
 Being able to share ideas and make abstract concepts more concrete and easy to understand is invaluable.

 Solid negotiation skills also display an even temperament and quick thinking that will aid in employee relationships and help to get the best prices from vendors for the project.

 Ability to make decisions under pressure

-Because unexpected events happen, deadlines will approach, and problems will arise, the stress on a project manager can be immense.
+Because unexpected events happen, deadlines approach, and problems arise, the stress on a project manager can be immense.
 If an individual can quickly determine the best way to head off or react to these problems, they’ll have an excellent chance at project success.

 The project may go smoothly, but project managers need to be prepared for things to get a little hectic along the way.